unicef/publicgoods-toolkit/adoptability.md

 internal DHIS2 modules) to securely access and manipulate DHIS2 data.
 The DPG MOSIP also publishes [good documentation on its APIs](https://docs.mosip.io/platform/apis).

-[TODO: note that the above section is the summary of key recommendations + examples, while the following paragraph is the start of the module, with the first key recommendation following.
-This distinction is lost in the online formatting and it might all read oddly.....]

-A lot of open source products are available as commercial-off-the-shelf solutions; often they are fairly straightforward to integrate and do not require much customization.
+A lot of open-source products are available as commercial-off-the-shelf solutions; often they are fairly straightforward to integrate and do not require much customization.
 This module outlines key points to consider in assessing such